 Some of the terms you will find on the housing continuum are explained here.

-Assisted rental: Subsidized rental only.
-Rents funded by a tenant portion with the balance of the market rent provided by the Accommodation Supplement, or set at 70%-80% of market rent with other capital funding provided.
+Assisted rental: Subsidised rental only.
+Rents funded by a tenant portion with the balance of the market rent provided by the Accommodation Supplement, or set at 70-80% of market rent with other capital funding provided.

 Assisted ownership is offered to help people who may not be able to access market ownership options usually through two different types of programmes:

 - Rent-to-buy programmes provide an affordable rental accommodation but with the ability to purchase the home, as a portion of the rent is accrued toward the cost of the deposit.

 - Shared ownership, affordable equity, programmes enable a family to qualify to purchase typically 60-85% of the market value of the home through a tenants-in-common legal agreement with the community housing organisation holding the remaining % share.